Chemistry: Acidity and basicity

 A substance can often be classified as an acid or a base.
 There are several different theories which explain acid–base behavior.
-The simplest is Arrhenius theory, which states that acid is a substance that produces hydronium ions when it is dissolved in water, and a base is one that produces hydroxide ions when dissolved in water.
+The simplest is Arrhenius theory, which states that an acid is a substance that produces hydronium ions when it is dissolved in water, and a base is one that produces hydroxide ions when dissolved in water.
 According to Brønsted–Lowry acid–base theory, acids are substances that donate a positive hydrogen ion to another substance in a chemical reaction; by extension, a base is the substance which receives that hydrogen ion.

 A third common theory is Lewis acid–base theory, which is based on the formation of new chemical bonds.
 Lewis theory explains that an acid is a substance which is capable of accepting a pair of electrons from another substance during the process of bond formation, while a base is a substance which can provide a pair of electrons to form a new bond.
 There are several other ways in which a substance may be classified as an acid or a base, as is evident in the history of this concept.

 Acid strength is commonly measured by two methods.
 One measurement, based on the Arrhenius definition of acidity, is pH, which is a measurement of the hydronium ion concentration in a solution, as expressed on a negative logarithmic scale.
 Thus, solutions that have a low pH have a high hydronium ion concentration and can be said to be more acidic.
 The other measurement, based on the Brønsted–Lowry definition, is the acid dissociation constant (Ka), which measures the relative ability of a substance to act as an acid under the Brønsted–Lowry definition of an acid.
 That is, substances with a higher Ka are more likely to donate hydrogen ions in chemical reactions than those with lower Ka values.